SDM0/Joker-Evolution/README.md

 # Joker-Evolution
-A Balatro mod that gives an evolution to a few jokers
+A Balatro mod made by **SDM_0** which gives an evolution to a few jokers.

+Contains an API as well as an example mod to create your own evolutions.

+Thanks to [MathIsFun](https://github.com/MathIsFun0) for the help!

+## Installation
+- Requires [Steamodded](https://github.com/Steamopollys/Steamodded/) v1.0.0 or higher (An installation guide is available there)
+- Download `Joker_Evolution.zip` in "Releases"
+- Unzip it into `AppData\Roaming\Balatro\Mods` (Create the "Mods" folder if it doens't exist)
+- Enjoy!